idsquid/mapquill/README.md

 # mapquill

 **Pandemic Project Alert.** This was originally a simple utility for drawing clickable icons on a map, and for populating these icons with audio recordings local to that area.
 But when it came to the question of what these icons should *look like* things got complicated.
-I figured either they should all look the same, or should somehow represent the content hidden inside.
-In the end (not that it's over) I chose the second, because sameness is boring, and keeping things interesting is what pandemics are all about.
-Ha!

-So here we are, two years later, and mapquill looks something like this:
+In the end (not that it's over) I chose to let the user decide - a potentially dangerous proposition.
+But here we are, two years later, and mapquill looks something like this:

 ### Demo

 [this is the demo][demo]

-It now supports audio, images, and text files, AND includes an icon editor, for building fun little turtles
+You'll find the app now supports audio, images, as well as text files, AND includes an icon editor, for building fun little turtles

 <img src="/public/image-turtle.png" width="100" height="100"> like me!